woocommerce/qit-documentation/docs/environment/creating-config-files.md

 ## Tips

-- **Start Simple:** Begin with essential settings (WordPress version, PHP version, plugins) before adding complex setups.
+- **Start simple:** Begin with essential settings (WordPress version, PHP version, plugins) before adding complex setups.
-- **Version Control:** Commit `qit.json` or `qit.yml` to your repository.
+- **Version control:** Commit `qit.json` or `qit.yml` to your repository.
 Other team members can run `qit env:up` immediately, ensuring consistent environments.
-- **Iterate as Needed:** As you discover new requirements, update the config file and share it with your team.
+- **Iterate as needed:** As you discover new requirements, update the config file and share it with your team.

 ## Next steps